kenzosion/kenzosion/README.md

 My background has helped me develop a systematic and analytical approach to problem solving.
 When working autonomously I keep current by researching and networking with peers - often discussing ideas and issues on stackoverflow and github.

-Using my broad experience I have created a range of beautifully responsive websites with the user experience a priority.
 <br />